Privacy choices

 Cooler Moves the color toward blue and cyan coolness.
 Use for calmer accents, informational states, dark-mode tuning, technical palettes, or more restrained brand variants.

-Base Keeps the original HEX color unchanged.
+Base Keeps the original resolved color and alpha unchanged.
 Use as the anchor when comparing whether a warmer or cooler variant still belongs to the same palette.

 How the shift control works